These Refried Beans are all you need to complete your Mexican meals! Nothing fancy, nothing fake, just great beans from an easy recipe.

 Cooked beans that have not been fried, only last about 3 days in the fridge before they get spoiled.
 Refried beans last up to 10 days in an air tight container stored in the fridge.

-When the beans are spoiled, they develop a white film texture on the surface and begin to smell “gasy”.
+When the beans are spoiled, they develop a white film texture on the surface and begin to smell “gassy”.
 If they become spoiled, just toss in the trash as they could make you sick.

-More Mexican beans recipes:
+More Mexican Beans Recipes

-- Frijoles Negros Refritos (Refried Black Beans)
+Frijoles Refritos (Refried Beans) Recipe

 Ingredients